brainsaysno/brainsaysno/README.md

 ## Hi there, I'm Nico

-I'm a 22-year-old wild card developer from Montevideo 🇺🇾, currently seeking for my next challenge in SF.
+I'm a 22-year-old wild card developer from Montevideo 🇺🇾, currently seeking my next challenge in SF.

 I thrive on tackling complex challenges, optimizing processes, and continuously learning.
 Problem-solving at scale and diving deep into technical decisions fuel my passion for building impactful solutions.